UInv Logo

 Unless otherwise specifically excluded, payment for services is subject to unemployment taxes as an employee, unless the following three conditions are met:

-C. The service is performed in the course of an independently established trade, occupation, profession, or business in which the person is customarily engaged, of the same nature as that involved in the contract of service.
+The service is performed in the course of an independently established trade, occupation, profession, or business in which the person is customarily engaged, of the same nature as that involved in the contract of service.

-A written contract alone is not sufficient; all three conditions must be met for the workers to be correctly identified as independent contractors.
+A written contract alone is not sufficient.
+All three conditions must be met for the workers to be correctly identified as independent contractors.

 Why is it important to correctly classify workers?